Dacula, Georgia

 Dacula (/dəˈkjuːlə/ də-KEW-lə) is a city in Gwinnett County, Georgia, United States, located approximately 37 mi northeast of Atlanta.
-The population as of the 2010 census was 4,442, and the U.S. Census Bureau estimated the population to be 6,255 as of 2018.
+As of the 2020 census, Dacula had a population of 6,882.
 In 2023 the U.S. Census Bureau estimated its population was 8,151.
 The Dacula area is home to some of the oldest buildings in northeast Georgia, such as the Elisha Winn House, which originally acted as the courthouse for Gwinnett County.

 History

 A delegation of Muscogee (Creek) Leaders signed the first treaty between the Creek Nation and the United States.
 The 1790 Treaty of New York.
 Henry Knox, Secretary of War, negotiated on behalf of the United States while the primary negotiator for the Muscogee (Creek) Nation is said to have been Alexander McGillivray.

 Muscogee (Creek) Nation

 The Dacula area was originally within the Muscogee (Creek) Nation.
 Most of the land within the city's limits was ceded to the State of Georgia in the 1790 Treaty of New York after the Oconee Wars.
 The vicinity of Dacula was one of the first areas in northeast Georgia to be occupied by white European settlers (around the time of the War of 1812).
 The area remained mostly uncolonized until the late 20th century, in part, due to the remaining presence of the Cherokee Nation in portions of Gwinnett County.
 After settlers lobbied for the ethnic cleansing of the Nation, the Trail of Tears (through the Indian Removal Act) made it easier for Dacula and the unannexed portions of Gwinnett to be settled.